liudi4046/recursive-learn/README.md

    Open the app in your browser (usually `http://localhost:3000`).

 2. **Configure keys.** Open **Settings**, pick an LLM provider and enter an API Key (or rely on server-side env).
 Add search keys only if you need live web retrieval.
 Save.
+   - For **MiniMax**, use the API key from platform.minimaxi.com; the app communicates via Anthropic-compatible Messages API.
+   - For **server-side setup**, see `.env.example` for all supported provider environment variables.

 3. **Begin a thread.** Enter a topic and start learning; read the answer and ask the **next concrete question** beneath it.
 Branch with **create child**, or use **Just ask** for a lightweight Q&A without a new branch yet.